keswconference/kesw2017/calls/index.md

 **Scalable Data Access**

-* Question Answering
 * Big Linked Data processing
-* Natural­Language generation
-* Benchmarks for Semantic Web Frameworks
+* Benchmarks for Semantic Web frameworks
+* Enabling humans to interact with big datasets (e.g. by natural language interfaces or visualization; see below)

 **Ontologies and controlled vocabularies**